 What is the time commitment for volunteering?

-On average, Team Members spend two to three hours per week on their Compass project.
-Project Leaders average three to five hours per week.
+On average, Team Members dedicate two to three hours per week and Project Leaders dedicate three to five hours per week.

 How often do teams meet?